7 Ways to Force Quit Mac Applications

 If all else fails, using the command line is a surefire way to force an app or process to quit by issuing the low-level kill command.
 Launch the Terminal and type one of the following commands:

 For example, “killall Safari” would kill all instances of the Safari process.
 If you know the process id, which you can find with the ps or ‘ps aux’ command.
 Aim kill at that process specifically:

 The kill commands will take out just about anything, and sometimes have the side effect of not honoring Versions, Window Restore, and Auto-Save, so be cautious of potential data loss.

-OK it’s not quite the Mac, but it’s useful to know for mobile users: from the iOS side of things, you can force quit apps on iPhone, iPad, or iPod touch, by holding down the Power button until the slide to power option appears, and then hold the Home button until the app closes.
+This obviously covers the Mac, but from the iOS side of things, you can force quit apps on iPhone, iPad, or iPod touch, as well, depending on the version of iOS and the iOS device itself.
+Swiping up from the bottom of the screen on a new device and then swiping up to discard the app will force quit on any new iPhone or iPad, and older models can force quit by double-pressing Home button to then initiate the quit app process.
+And finally, much older iOS versions can accomplish this by holding down the Power button until the slide to power option appears, and then hold the Home button until the app closes.

 Do you have any other tips or tricks for force quitting Mac apps?
 Share with us in the comments below!